Hecatoncheires: Euboea

-Briareus/Aegaeon had a particular connection with the Greek island of Euboea.
+Briareus/Aegaeon had a particular connection with the Greek island Euboea.
 According to the third-century Latin grammarian Solinus, Briareus was worshipped at Carystus, and Aegaeon at Chalcis.
-Aegaeon was said to be the name of a ruler of Carystus, which had also been named Aigaie (Αίγαίη) after him, while Briareus was said to be the father of Euboea, after whom the island took its name.
+Aegaeon was said to be the name of a ruler of Carystus, which had also been name.
+Aigaie (Αίγαίη) after him, while Briareus was said to be the father of Euboea, after whom the island took its name.
 Aegeaon was perhaps associated with the place name Aegae mentioned by Homer (Il.
 13.21, Od.
 5.381) as Poseidon's home, and located by Strabo (8.7.4, 9.2.13) in Euboea north of Chalcis, as a place where Poseidon had a temple.

 Poseidon

 Briareus/Aegaeon seems also closely connected with Poseidon.
 The name Aegaeon has associations with Poseidon.
 As noted above, Homer locates Poseidon's palace in Aegae.
 Poseidon was sometimes himself called Aegaeon, or Aegaeus (Αἰγαῖος), and Aegaeon could mean 'son of Aegaeus'.

-Homer says that Briareus/Aegaeon "is mightier than his father", but who Homer is referring to as the father is unclear.
-It has been sometimes supposed that contrary to Hesiod, who makes Uranus the father of Briareus, Cottus and Gyges, the father being referred to here is Poseidon, although this interpretation of Homer is uncertain at best.
+Homer says that Briareus/Aegaeon "is mightier than his father", but whom Homer is referring to as the father is unclear.
+It has been sometimes supposed that, contrary to Hesiod (who makes Uranus the father of Briareus, Cottus and Gyges), the father being referred to here is Poseidon, although this interpretation of Homer is uncertain at best.

-In the Theogony Briareus becomes the son-in-law of Poseidon, while Poseidon, whether regarded as the father of Briareus/Aegaeon, or not, is a central figure in the story told about the Hundred-Hander in the ‘’Iliad’’.
+In the Theogony, Briareus becomes the son-in-law of Poseidon, while he, whether regarded as the father of Briareus/Aegaeon or not, is a central figure in the story told about the Hundred-Hander in the ‘’Iliad’’.
 Both are sea-gods with a special connection to Euboea.
-As noted above Poseidon was sometimes called Aegaeon, and it is possible that Aegaeon was an older cult-title for Poseidon, however according to Lewis Richard Farnell, it is more likely that Poseidon inherited the title of an "older Euboean sea-giant".

-As mentioned above, the scholiast on Apollonius of Rhodes, tells us that according to Cinaethon, Aegeaon was defeated by Poseidon.
-Possibly then, Briareus/Aegaeon was an older (pre-Greek?) sea-god eventually displaced by Poseidon.
+As noted above, Poseidon was sometimes called Aegaeon, and it is possible that Aegaeon was an older cult-title for Poseidon, however – according to Lewis Richard Farnell – it is likelier that Poseidon inherited the title of an "older Euboean sea-giant".
+The scholiast on Apollonius of Rhodes tells us that, according to Cinaethon, Aegeaon was defeated by Poseidon.
+Possibly then, Briareus/Aegaeon was an older (maybe pre-Greek) sea god eventually displaced by Poseidon.

 According to a Corinthian legend, Briareus was the arbitrator in a dispute between Poseidon and Helios (Sun) over some land, deciding that the Isthmus of Corinth belonged to Poseidon and the acropolis of Corinth (Acrocorinth) to Helios.

 Buried under Etna, inventor of armour

-The third-century BC poet Callimachus, apparently confusing Briareus as one of the Giants, says he was buried under Mount Etna in Sicily, making his shift from one shoulder to the other, the cause of earthquakes.
+The third-century BC poet Callimachus, apparently confusing Briareus as one of the Giants, says he was buried under Mount Etna in Sicily, making his shift from one shoulder to the other the cause of earthquakes.
 Like Callimachus, Philostratus also makes Aegaeon the cause of earthquakes.
-According to an Oxyrhynchus papyrus, “the first to use metal armour was Briareos, whilst previously men protected their bodies with animal skins.”
-These stories are perhaps connected to a myth which may have made Briareus, like the Olympian god Hephaestus, a subterranean smith, who used the fires of Mount Etna as a forge for metalworking.
+According to an Oxyrhynchus papyrus, "the first to use metal armour was Briareos, whilst previously men protected their bodies with animal skins".
+These stories might be connected to a myth that presented Briareus, similarly to Hephaestus's myth, as an underearth smith who used the fires of Etna as a forge for metalworking.